Best March Festivals in Spain

 Las Fallas de Valencia – Mid March

-The Fallas of Valencia are visually one of the most spectacular Fiestas you will come across in Spain.
+The Fallas of Valencia is visually one of the most spectacular Fiestas you will come across in Spain.

 The Las Fallas festival was intended to honour Saint Joseph the patron of the carpenters guild, where this spectacular tradition arose from.